 "Oh, yes, I have,?they say, warmed by the fact they're going toe-to-toe with an "expert?and feeling more comfortable than they might have expected in that role.
 "Quite simple this watch game, isn't it??/p>

-"You have no idea,?I say through gritted teeth.
+A fair deal"You have no idea,?I say through gritted teeth.
 "Would you mind awfully if I excused myself for a moment?
 I think I need to fetch myself a glass of water.?I bypass the bar and head straight for the bathroom.
 There, I clasp the sink with both hands, knuckles turning white as the porcelain threatens to crumble to dust.
 I look into the mirror.
 My skin is flushed red and my eyeballs bulging.
 A vein pulses in my neck and a single tear zips over my boiling cheek like water on a hotplate.

 "Simple,?I mutter to myself.
 "Bloody simple.
 Of course, it is.
 I'm a fool for thinking otherwise, right?
 A damn fool.?/p>